bfops/playform/README.md

 build, but a much more optimized result.

 Run the Playform server using `cargo run` in the `server` folder.
 It takes one parameter: the listen URL for the server.
-The default is for running locally: `ipc:///tmp/server.ipc`.
+It defaults to running locally: `ipc:///tmp/server.ipc`.

-The client can similarly be run with `cargo run` in the `client` folder.
+The client can be run similarly with `cargo run` in the `client` folder.
 It takes two
-parameters: the listen URL of the client, and the listen URL of the server.
-The default is `ipc:///tmp/client.ipc` for the client.
+parameters: the listen URL of the client and the listen URL of the server.
+They both default to running locally (`ipc:///tmp/client.ipc` for the client URL).

-**Some dependencies may not build**.
+**Some dependencies might not build**.
 Look for forks that are updated for your `rustc`, and then point your `~/.cargo/config` at them.

 If you find `playform` itself won't build on the latest `rustc`, please open an issue or file a PR!